Have you been diagnosed with a brain tumour? Order your free information pack.

 Read Callum’s guest blog post below

 My name is Callum Ewing, and I am a recent broadcast journalism graduate from the University of Salford.
-I have been asked to write this blog post because, for the last four months, I have been creating a radio documentary on the effects that benign brain tumours can have on people.
+For the last four months, I have been creating a radio documentary on the effects that benign brain tumours can have on people.

-Before I go into detail about why I created a documentary on benign brain tumours, I should set the scene and go all the way back to when I was diagnosed with a benign brain tumour.
+Before I go into detail, I should set the scene and go all the way back to when I was diagnosed with a benign brain tumour.

 The diagnosis

-Thank God my dad noticed and my parents took me to my local GP, and I was of course still upset that Scooby Doo had been switched off.
+Thank God my dad noticed and my parents took me to my local GP.
+Of course, I was just upset that Scooby Doo had been switched off.
 They did some tests on me and sent me off for an MRI scan.

 Flash forward a few weeks, and we are at Brighton Beach for a family day out.
 Mum and Dad are happy, but they have been expecting a phone call from Great Ormond Street Hospital at some point.
-That point in time came at Brighton Beach, and I was diagnosed with a benign brain tumour.
+That point in time came that day at Brighton Beach.
+I was diagnosed with a benign brain tumour.

 The Tumour

-The tumour I was diagnosed with is called an optic chiasm glioma, and it sits right in the middle of my forehead.
-I had to undergo 18 months of aggressive chemotherapy and multiple blood transfusions; I was implanted with a port; and I had to have constant anaesthetics.
+The tumour I had is called an optic chiasm glioma, and it sits right in the middle of my forehead.
+I had to undergo 18 months of aggressive chemotherapy and multiple blood transfusions; I had a port implanted and I had to have constant anaesthetics.
 Quite a lot for a two-year-old.

-The treatment thankfully managed to work in time for my other optic nerve to be saved and for my hypothalamus to be unaffected.
+Thankfully, the treatment worked in time for my other optic nerve to be saved and for my hypothalamus to be unaffected.

-I got discharged in 2019 from the University College of London, so I no longer need MRI scans, but I still need regular eye checkups, and I will need that for the rest of my life.
+In 2019, I was discharged from the University College of London Hospital , so I no longer need MRI scans, but I still need regular eye check-ups, and I will need that for the rest of my life.
 However, in the grand scheme of things, I think that is a good outcome.

 This all leads back to the documentary I mentioned at the start of the article.
-For my final major project for my course, we must create a 10-minute radio or TV documentary on any subject of our choice.
+For my final major project for my course, we were tasked with creating a 10-minute radio or TV documentary on any subject of our choice.
 I chose to focus on benign brain tumours and the effects they have on people, even though they are not cancerous.

-As you have been reading, this was a very personal documentary for me, but I also wanted to get other people to tell their story and talk to medical professionals who can explain what exactly benign brain tumours are.
-I feel that benign brain tumours are misunderstood because people see the word benign and think that non-cancerous tumours must be harmless and that we have been given the ‘lucky’ and ‘better’ brain tumour diagnosis.
-Now, of course, my heart goes out to everyone who is suffering from malignant tumours, but just because malignant tumours are more dangerous does not mean benign tumours are something to be happily diagnosed with.
+As you have been reading, this was a very personal documentary for me, but I also wanted to get other people to tell their story and talk to medical professionals who could explain what exactly benign brain tumours are.
+I feel that they are misunderstood because people see the word benign and think that non-cancerous tumours must be harmless and that we have been given the ‘lucky’ and ‘better’ brain tumour diagnosis.
+Now, of course, my heart goes out to everyone who is has a malignant tumour, but that does not mean benign tumours are something you can happily be diagnosed with.
 I do feel that a low-grade tumour is the right phrase, rather than benign.

 You can listen to the two episodes of my documentary below.